rdio/jsapi-examples/mobile-queue/README.md

 # TODO:

-* Dragging and dropping makes duplicates; maybe when master?
 * Should resets be paused while menu is up?
 Or maybe another way to deal with state changing?
 * Optimize for next album... pop top item off of queue right away?
 * Determine item from key, not just index
 * Hold off on sending move if there's a reset in progress
 * If updates are coming in from elsewhere, hold off on determining drag indices

+* Highlight menu items when you touch them
 * Sometimes there's a flash of the old playing album when you switch to a new one with "Play Now"
 * Don't allow a second drag while one is in progress
 * Show album in menu for context?